h4ckyou/h4ckyou.github.io/posts/ctf/bicdefcon23/index.md

 <h3> BIC DEFCON CTF 2023 </h3>

-### Description: This was a fun ctf I did during the weekend and it taught me new things >3
+### Description: This was a fun ctf I did and it taught me new things >3

 <h3> Challenge Solved: </h3>